 From there, I write the post that feels the easiest to me.
 This is how I overcome the sucky part of writing — getting started.
 If I started with the hardest post, I’d get lost in doing “research” + wouldn’t get my writing done.

 I follow this process moving from easiest to next easiest to next easiest until all posts have the first draft knocked out.
 If I have time for graphics, I’ll get those done, but I usually stop here + feel super accomplished.

 - Copy + paste content over from Dropbox Paper

 - Read through + apply styling with quick edits

 - Preview the blog post + read the entire thing aloud

 - Make any additional edits before scheduling the post

 I see the benefit in having an actual editor (or at least a different pair of eyes) review my content, but for now this method works well for me.
 And because there is usually a full day or more between writing + editing, I come back to the post content with a clear head.

-To recap, when creating new blog content I use printed paper + Dropbox Paper.
+To recap, when I create content for WordPress I use printed paper + Dropbox Paper.
 That’s it.
 Then I use a calendar plugin to see my posts mapped out on my digital calendar.